 - Check if the issue is resolved now.

 If your TCP/IP Winsock settings are corrupted, it might also cause your VPN to malfunction.

-Below I have demonstrated how to fix this.
+Below I have demonstrated a quick fix for UK Users.

 - Run command prompt just like the way you did above